The best RTS games on PC offer historical authenticity, strategic depth, and full-fledged power fantasies.

 Age of Empires IV

-Although the original Age of Empires revolved around human history throughout the Stone and Iron Ages, later installments have shifted their focus more squarely on the Middle Ages.
+While the original Age of Empires revolves around the Stone and Iron Ages, later installments have shifted more squarely to the Middle Ages.

 In it, players are tasked with managing their civilization’s workers and military units, eventually turning their small population into a mighty nation.